-Comprehensive site visits were made by ActKnowledge each grant year, using a set of interview protocols designed to elicit the views of stakeholders on how the community school was developing, including changes, achievements, challenges, and factors facilitating or hindering progress.
+Comprehensive site visits were made by ActKnowledge at the start of the grant year, using a set of interview protocols designed to elicit the views of stakeholders on how the community school was developing, including changes, achievements, challenges, and factors facilitating or hindering progress.
 This involved:

-- Interviewing all community school directors and program staff. - Interviewing principals and/or assistant principals.

-- Focus group interviews with parents and/or parent coordinators. - Focus group interviews with students.
+- Interviewing all community school directors and program staff. - Interviewing principals and/or assistant principals. - Focus group interviews with parents and/or parent coordinators. - Focus group interviews with students.